 Advances in the treatment of inflammatory arthritis have made a dramatic difference in the lives of people with this disease.
 However, there is still much to be done.
-In the Inflammatory Arthritis Center (IAC), our goal is to expand the understanding of how and why inflammatory arthritis develops and to improve patient care.
-Highlights of some of the ongoing research for which we are actively recruiting subjects.
+In the Inflammatory Arthritis Center (IAC), our goals are to expand the understanding of how and why inflammatory arthritis develops and to improve patient care.
+Below are highlights of some of the ongoing research for which we are actively recruiting subjects.

-Patients may voluntarily be included in the Rheumatoid Arthritis (RA) Cohort.
-By joining the RA Cohort, patients have the opportunity to learn about active or planned research studies they may be eligible for.
-Enrolled patients can request information about studies that are of interest to them, and will be updated on a regular basis about studies and education programs in the Inflammatory Arthritis Center.
-Physicians and researchers, in turn, use the anonymized information in the RA cohort to better describe their RA patient population, and to identify potential subjects appropriate for IAC research projects.
+Patients with rheumatoid arthritis (RA) may voluntarily be included in the RA Cohort.
+By joining, patients have the opportunity to learn about active or planned research studies they may be eligible for.
+Enrolled patients can request information about studies that are of interest to them, and they will be updated on a regular basis about education programs in the IAC.
+In turn, physicians and researchers use the anonymized information in the RA cohort to better describe their RA patient population, and to identify potential subjects appropriate for IAC research projects.

-For additional information please contact Caroline at ReidyC@HSS.edu.
+For additional information, please contact Jessica at firstname.lastname@example.org.

 For additional information about the PROMIS RA Interview Study at HSS please contact Jessica at firstname.lastname@example.org.

 The HSS Early Arthritis Initiative connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.